 By 19th century standards, Julia married late in life, at age 26.
 The Civil War may have had something to do with that—it began when she was 18 years old.
 She and the shopkeeper William H. Purnell had two sons, William and Francis.
 Julia once described this raising-a-family stretch as “the happiest years of my life.”

-She probably did lots of needlework through those years, but it would have been functional stuff—mending clothes, making quilts, and the like.
-But after that fall, she started approaching embroidering with the mindset of a painter, albeit one who uses a needle instead of a brush.
+She probably did lots of needlework through those years, but most of it would have been functional stuff—mending clothes, making quilts, and the like.
+Now and again when time allowed, she would create something fanciful, like a Snow Hill streetscape scene.
+After that fall, however, she started approaching embroidering with the mindset of a painter, albeit one who uses a needle instead of a brush.

 The works she created from this point on featured highly detailed depictions of the homes, churches, and gardens of Snow Hill.
 She had no formal training as an artist, so her work falls into the category of folk art that is often dubbed “outsider” or “visionary” in museum circles.
 In retrospect, there is an aspect of historical preservation to her output as well—the scenes she embroidered document the look of buildings that have since fallen victim to floods, fire, storms, and demolition.